Technological fixes

 developing countries.
 Yet, as the report itself notes, many of the

-world's national scientific academies have asked for a "thorough risk
+world's national scientific academies have asked for a "thorough

 assessment" of the consequences of development of transgenic crop